Categories

 Treatments of any kind will affect the body.
 Some can be more severe than others depending on the duration and how each person processes the treatment.

-The side effects of hyperbaric oxygen therapy are worth noting.
-Some side effects are not as severe, while others can take a serious toll on the body.
+It’s essential to take note of the potential side effects of hyperbaric oxygen therapy.
+Some common side effects are not as severe, while others can take a serious toll on the body.
 These include:

 • Lung damage